rasviitanen/svgmacro/README.md

 ```
 ### Nested elements and multiple attributes
 Nest elements by putting new elements inside the []-brackets of their parent.
-Add multiple arguments by delmimiting them with a " ".
+Add multiple attributes by delmimiting them with a space.

 ```
 svg!(&mut out,